Our Team

 My Origins:

 Early on in middle school, I began to dream of becoming a counselor one day.
 I was fortunate enough to have access to a professional counselor at a time when my support system was broken and I needed help, whether I knew it then or not.
 In the time I spent earning my undergraduate degree in Psychology at University of Arkansas, I knew I chose wisely as learning began to feel like a passion and joy.
+The same sense of purpose and belonging came when I began to immerse myself in the yoga community, so I took a detour in graduate school and became a certified yoga teacher to grow both personally and professionally.

 Specialty: